Many or all companies we feature compensate us. Compensation and editorial

 Personal Finance

 If you’re in debt, you’re not alone.
-According to the latest Federal Reserve data, cumulative household debt in America has increased since last quarter and now stands at $17.94 trillion.
-Whether you have credit card debt, a car loan, or another type of debt, the steps below can help you to pay off your balances.
+According to the latest Federal Reserve data, cumulative household debt in America has increased since last quarter and now stands at a whopping $17.94 trillion.

 The first and most important step when you want to get out of debt is to add up your debt total.
 Take out a sheet of paper or open a spreadsheet and write down your creditor’s name, the amount you owe them, your interest rate, and your monthly payment.